arun-kr-reddy/notes/cplusplus.md

       int someFunc(double num) = delete;  // without this, someFunc accepts double by converting it to int };
   ```
-  example: disable copy constructors when only ones instance of the class must be guaranteed
+  example: disable copy ctors when only ones instance of the class must be guaranteed
-  example: if a class has a constant data member then compiler marks copy/move constructor/assignment operator as deleted
+  example: if a class has a constant data member then compiler marks copy/move ctor/assignment operator as deleted

 ### inheritance
 - **inheritance:** is the capability of a class (child) to inherit/derive data & functions from other classes (parent)